 Some people claim that aloe vera can balance the immune system or even treat and cure cancer.
 But there is currently no evidence that aloe can treat cancer in humans.

-Some laboratory studies and early studies on animals seem to show that extracts from aloe may be helpful in boosting the immune system to attack cancer cells.
-But the safety of these chemicals has not been tested in humans and we don't know whether they may work.
+Some laboratory studies and early studies on animals looked at extracts from aloe.
+It found that it might be helpful in boosting the immune system to attack cancer cells.
+But researchers have not tested the safety of these chemicals in humans.
+We don't know whether they may work.

 The researchers recommend further research to confirm or disprove these findings.

 Many aloe vera products are available to buy in health food shops, chemists and over the internet.
-Generally the products aren’t very expensive, but prices can vary if you buy online.
+Generally, the products aren’t costly, but prices can vary if you buy online.

 The amount of aloe vera in each product can vary too.
 Some may not contain the amount stated on the label.